 Your child may not take to the first option you present to them, but keep trying!
 The key to success is choosing cups that are appropriate for your child’s age and stage of development.

-Younger babies are still learning to master their coordination, so easy-grip handles and soft spouts are key features to look for in a sippy cup for ages 4 to 6 months.
+Younger babies are still learning to master their coordination, so easy-grip handles and soft spouts are key features to look for in a sippy cup for babies ages 4 to 6 months.

 The plastic construction is BPA-free and comes in a variety of bright colors.
 The cup can hold a full 8 ounces of liquid.
 It’s also an affordable option.

-This cup gets high marks from customers because it’s easy to clean, durable, and leak-free, at least when the top is screwed on correctly.
+This cup gets high marks from customers because it’s easy to clean, durable, and leak-free — at least when the top is screwed on correctly.